b14ckky/b14cky.vercel.app/src/content/posts/TLS Handshake Explained/TLS Handshake.md

 - Definition : **" Once encrypted always encrypted "** meaning that asymmetric private key never compromise whether we are using it or not.

 - Without Forward Secrecy
-- The ==Parameters (P, G, Private Key) are statically stored in private key itself== which is not safe because attacker ==get that private key by chance then it can generate seed value== out of it.
+- The `Parameters (P, G, Private Key) are statically stored in private key itself` which is not safe because attacker `get that private key by chance then it can generate seed value` out of it.

 ![Pasted image 20250222180549](images/Pasted%20image%2020250222180549.png)

 - With Forward Secrecy
-- For ECDHE and DHE the Parameters (P, G, Private Key) are ==discarded after getting seed== value so even ==if attacker gets the private key it can't get the seed==.
+- For ECDHE and DHE the Parameters (P, G, Private Key) are `discarded after getting seed` value so even `if attacker gets the private key it can't get the seed`.

 ![Pasted image 20250222180313](images/Pasted%20image%2020250222180313.png)